SoWieMarkus/wheelgpt/README.md

 More information on [wheelgpt.dev](https://wheelgpt.dev).
 Get the [OpenPlanet Plugin](https://openplanet.dev/plugin/wheelgpt-plugin).

-WheelGPT is a [Trackmania](https://www.trackmania.com/) Twitch bot that was originally developed for the Twitch channel of GranaDyy - the wheel guy.
-With the bot, viewers can ask for the current map of the streamer.
-They can also guess the next personal best time of the streamer.
-To automate the evaluation of the guesses and the updating of the map, an openplanet plugin was developed.
+WheelGPT is a [Trackmania](https://www.trackmania.com/) Twitch bot that lets viewers interact with the stream in real time.
+Viewers can use chat commands to check the current map, guess the streamer’s next personal best time, and get information about the current Trackmania room the streamer is playing in.
+All in-game data is collected and sent to the server by a dedicated Openplanet plugin, ensuring the bot always provides up-to-date information.
+Originally developed for GranaDyy – the wheel guy – WheelGPT now brings interactive Trackmania experiences to any Twitch channel.

 ## Any Questions?
 Feedback?